-8. For more information related to restrictions on carrying of medicines, drugs and chemicals into UAE, one must check Dubai Customs website or www.dubai.ae beforehand.
+8. For more information related to restrictions on carrying medicines, drugs and chemicals into UAE, one must check the Dubai Customs website or www.
+Dubai. ae beforehand.

 9. be careful of carrying in poppy seeds which are banned, so avoid accidentally carrying bakery products that might contain such seeds.
 Also banned is qat leaf, betel leaf or nuts, his war, gutkha, which while admissible in some countries is not permitted in the UAE

 Contact us now for a quick no-obligation Quotation or Click the “Live Button” to Chat with us.
 Alternatively call 0800 781 9629